ThugsFinance/cloiinkcoin.com/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 - Timestamp – The time at which a miner mined the block.
 - Transactions – The number of transactions included within the block.
 - Miner – The address of the miner who mined the block.
-- Reward – The amount of ETH awarded to the miner for adding the block (standard 2ETH reward + any transaction fees of transactions included in the block).
+- Reward – The amount of CLK awarded to the miner for adding the block (standard 2CLK reward + any transaction fees of transactions included in the block).
 - Difficulty – The difficulty associated with mining the block.
 - Size – The size of the data within the block (measured in bytes).
 - Gas used – The total units of gas used by the transactions in the block.